About therapy with me

 Ultimately, I hope that therapy helps us to understand both our personal and cultural conditioning, so that we can experience a greater sense of freedom in how we live and relate — with ourselves and with others.
 For me, therapy is about coming into a fuller, more accepting relationship with different parts of ourselves and finding more freedom through that process.

 My approach integrates embodied, relational, and mindfulness-based methods, drawing on Buddhist psychology as well as Western psychodynamic and psychotherapy traditions.
 This includes working with trauma and attachment theory, transpersonal perspectives, and cultural understandings.
-For me, therapy is about exploring how we’ve been shaped by our experiences and cultures, and discovering new ways of being that feel freer and more alive.
+I think therapy is about exploring how we’ve been shaped by our experiences and cultures, and discovering new ways of being that feel freer and more alive.

 My original psychotherapy training is a Masters degree and UKCP accreditation in relational, mindfulness based core process psychotherapy.